 As a stepmom, compassion is something you will need for your stepchildren, your spouse, yourself, and even for your spouse's ex — believe it or not.
 Having compassion for any kind of pain or angst caused by separation, divorce, and new stepparents entering into the picture is essential.

 Even when your stepchild or stepchildren are being unbelievably disagreeable you've got to try and hold on to even an ounce of compassion.
 This doesn't mean you get loose on your boundaries of respect but you must always keep compassion in your back pocket to refer back to in times of step-family strife.

-When your annoyed by the ex, which is a common stepmom problem, you need to also go back to compassion and realize that a lot of the time, the anger or tension sent your way is not actually about you -- it's about human beings dealing with circumstances that not everyone will be happy with all of the time.
+When you're annoyed by the ex, which is a common stepmom problem, you need to go back to feeling compassion and realize that a lot of the time, the anger or tension sent your way is not actually about you — it's about human beings dealing with circumstances that not everyone is happy about.

 "Take compassion with you everywhere you go.
 Fill up your feelings of compassion by trying to place yourself in other's shoes."